Mr. Williams always took great care to encourage his students. Each day he would challenge them to do and be their best.

 “Well,” he said in a hopeless voice, “my Dad’s always saying to me, ‘Son, you are impossible.’
 So, someday I want to know what it’s like to be possible, I guess.”

 Jesus on many occasions dispelled the “myth of the impossible.”
 On one occasion He said, “Nothing will be impossible for you.”
 On another, He promised, “With men this is impossible, but not with God.
 All things are possible.”
-Then again He said, “What is impossible with men is possible with God.”
+One another occasion He said, “What is impossible with men is possible with God.”

 Paul said, “I can do everything with the help of Christ who gives me the strength I need.”
 And he did!
 He was a warrior who became the ultimate witness.
-He was the one who approved the stoning of Stephen yet he became one of God’s most famous saints.
-He was the one who demonstrated to us that freedom comes from surrendering our plans to the plan that God has for us.
-He was the one who first proclaimed that forgiveness and eternal life are available to anyone who believes!
+He was the one who approved the stoning of Stephen, yet he became one of God’s most famous saints.
+He was the one who demonstrated to us that freedom comes from surrender – by exchanging our pursuits for God’s and our plans to the plan that God has for us.
+He is the one who first proclaimed that forgiveness and eternal life are available to anyone who believes!

-Prayer: Help us, Heavenly Father, to look beyond what we are to what we can become when we make ourselves available to Your transforming power.
+Prayer: Help us, Heavenly Father, to look beyond what we are to what we can become if we make ourselves available to Your transforming power.
+Help us to “do it!”
 In Jesus’ Name, Amen.

-Scripture for Today: Philippians 4:13 I can do all things through Christ who strengthens me.
+Scripture For Today: I can do all things because Christ gives me the strength.
+Philippians 4:13